Successful Businesswoman in Stylish Suit Working on Top Floor Of

 The Result

-The DIAL program has already graduated over 600 professionals and leaders in B.C. and across Canada within forestry, health, biotech, government and not-for-profits to develop the mindset and toolset to succeed with digital innovation.
-Alumni stories include leaders from YVR Airport working on the airport’s digital twinning project, the head of outpatients for St. Paul’s Hospital and senior systems analysts for Canfor.
+Starting in 2021, DIGITAL’s initial co-investment in the DIAL program has engaged over 200 organizations and successfully graduated over 700 professionals and leaders in B.C. and across Canada within forestry, health, biotech, government and not-for-profits to develop the mindset and toolset to succeed with digital innovation.
+Alumni stories included leaders from YVR Airport working on the airport’s digital twinning project, the head of outpatients for St. Paul’s Hospital and senior systems analysts for Canfor.
 Read more alumni stories here.

 Project Lead